pchain-org/pchain-pub/README.md

 # pchain-pre
-it is mainly refer to previous work of PCHAIN
+the previous work of PCHAIN is here: https://github.com/stone2water/ethdata

+and migration will start soon ...